-The workshops and Master Classes on offer will cover both theory and practice and will be based on some of the core concepts that have been derived from practice.
+The courses, workshops and Master Classes on offer will cover both theory and practice and will be based on some of the core concepts that have been derived from practice.

 The act of singing is an encounter between opposites and a game of contrasts.
 The voice is both INTERNAL and EXTERNAL, it is immaterial, volatile and fragile.
 It cannot be seen.

 It is interesting to realise that the body does not have an organ whose sole function is to speak or sing.
 The voice is produced by an intricate mechanism that is formed by the larynx, the ear, the tongue, the diaphragm and tens of additional muscles and limbs.
 The workings of this instrument are not accessible to the naked eye and our perceptions of speech, and even more significantly singing, are consequently shaped in a blind spot dominated by our subjective senses.
 These senses are difficult to identify and replicate.
 To control such a mechanism we need to integrate its use into our subconscious so that we don’t think about the different pieces that make it up while we sing.
 So that we can forget them and automate them.

 Whether the ultimate aim is musical, expressive, poetical or communicative, everybody can sing well and enjoy experimenting with the voice without damaging the instrument.
 To let go and release your voice freely, beautifully and genuinely training is essential.
 This discipline should have three pillars: educating the ear, controlled breathing and corporeal awareness.